RowlandSoftware/BasTools/README.md

 The tools will eventually include BBC Basic analysis and editing.
 The most complete at the moment is BasList, a command line utility to list tokenised BASIC programs from the BBC Micro, RiscOS machines and R.T.
 Russell's Z80 programs.
-Cross-platform (Windows, Max, Linux).
+Cross-platform (Windows, Mac, Linux).

 # BasList vs 1.1.0